romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

 sql === `SELECT * FROM "geo"."country"`
 ```

-Schema argument is optional, in the case it was not provided query builder won't have any type guarantees and result will have fields of type `unknown`:
+Schema argument is optional, in the case it was not provided query builder won't have any type guarantees and the result will have fields of type `unknown`:

 ```ts
 const User = db('user')